USDA-ARS-NWRC/smrf/docs/install.rst

 Since IPW has not been tested to run in Window, Docker will have to be used to run SMRF.
 The docker image for SMRF can be found on docker hub `here <https://hub.docker.com/r/usdaarsnwrc/smrf/>`_.
-The docker image is already setup to run smrf so the following steps do not apply for running out of a docker.
+The docker image is already setup to run SMRF so the following steps do not apply for running out of a docker.